nossas/bonde-clients/README.md

 ### Tests
 As simples as:
 ```
-npm run test
+npm test
 ```
 Now sit and relax.

-If you want to test a single file you can temporarily change the first line of `webpack.test.config.js` to:
+To run a single test file, you can specify it as argument on the previous command e.g.
 ```
-var context = require.context('./app/scripts/tests', true, /MyComponentTest\.jsx/);
+npm test client/utils/array.spec.js
 ```

 ### Deploy
 We have now two environments, staging and production, hosted by Heroku.
 All you have to do is to push changes to the master branch of these Heroku repositories, and it will be automatically deployed.